IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/unit_models/heat_exchanger_lc.rst

 To use dynamic control volumes, constraints should be added that relate flow rate to pressure loss.
-In that case, the :ref:`volume <reference_guides/core/control_volume_0d:add_geometry>` variables should also be fixed.
+In that case, the :ref:`volume <reference_guides/core/control_volume_0d:add_geometry>` variables of the hot and cold sides should also be fixed.

 .. testcode::

   import pyomo.environ as pe
   from idaes.core import FlowsheetBlock from idaes.generic_models.unit_models import HeatExchangerLumpedCapacitance, HeatExchangerFlowPattern from idaes.generic_models.unit_models.heat_exchanger import delta_temperature_lmtd_callback
   from idaes.generic_models.properties import swco2
-  from idaes.power_generation.properties import FlueGasParameterBlock import numpy as np import matplotlib.pyplot as plt
+  from idaes.power_generation.properties import FlueGasParameterBlock from idaes.core.util.plot import plot_grid_dynamic

   m = pe.ConcreteModel()
   m.fs = FlowsheetBlock(default={"dynamic": True,